Ellen Hughes-Cromwick: Research

 Hughes-Cromwick's most recent publication in partnership with Julia Coronado is entitled "The Value of U.S Government Data to U.S. Business Decisions".
 In this paper, Hughes-Cromwick and Coronado examine the economic value of government acquired data in financial decision making.
 They primarily consider the automotive, energy and financial services sectors as they are affected by government data.
 A specific focus of this report is the new era of big data generated by private companies.
 Hughes-Cromwick and Coronado consider how private data interacts with government data in informing business decisions.
 The authors stipulate the importance of public government data being provided in addition to data acquired by private companies.
 Hughes-Cromwick and Coronado emphasize that the value US government data is extremely high, and even increasing in recent times as improvements in technology allow more data to become readily accessible.
 They argue that subsidizing government data collection is merited.

-Hughes-Cromwick served as the President of the National Association for Business Economics from 2007-2008.
+Hughes-Cromwick served as the President of the National Association for Business Economics from 2007 to 2008.
 As President, she presented her research on the changing economic climate at the October 6, 2008 National Association of Business Economics conference.
 As 2008 marked the 50th anniversary of the NABE, Hughes-Cromwick compared and contrasted the economy in 2008 and in 1958.
-She discussed the golden age of the 1950s and describes how the economy was booming prior to the recession of 1957-1958.
+She discussed the golden age of the 1950s and describes how the economy was booming prior to the recession of 1957–1958.
 She emphasized that the financial sector has become a larger portion of the US economy in the last 50 years, whereas the manufacturing sector has declined.
 When examining the financial situation in 2008, Hughes-Cromwick stated that financial disintermediation had benefited global economic growth in the short term but, in the context of the US housing market, severely punished consumers.
 She ended her presentation by stating that the key focus for the future is the challenge of determining an appropriate level of government regulation in the financial sector.